Starting school: planning a successful transition

 Organise education supports

 Talk with your child’s SSG about how to make the best use of any funding your child has been allocated.
 For example, the funding could be used to pay for therapies, an integration aide, IT support or staff training.

 Look at car parking

 If you need accessible parking, the school might be able to give you a special space in its car park.
 Otherwise, the school might need to speak to the local council.

 Go along to the transition sessions that the school is running, as well as any extended orientation activities that have been arranged for your child.

-It can be helpful to take a friend or another person to SSG meetings.
-Having a second pair of ears, someone to take notes or remind you of things you want to cover, or just someone for extra support can be very reassuring.
+It can help to take a friend or another person to SSG meetings.
+It can be very reassuring to have a second pair of ears, someone to take notes or remind you of things you want to cover, or just someone for extra support.

 It’s natural for you and your child to feel excited and perhaps a little anxious during the first few days of school, just like everyone else.

 To help with first-day and first-week nerves, depending on your child’s disability, he might find it useful to have: